When Discovery Litigation Services Goes Wrong: The Alex Jones’ Trial

 • When an initial review has been completed, a quality check of the production is an absolute must.
 You want to ensure the processes and procedures are correct and lead to a final product that meets the discovery burden and abides by all legal standards.
 Even with the use of technology to execute these processes, some measure of attorney-guided review of the final product should be performed.

 This begs the question, with a variety of options available to legal and technical professionals alike, what went wrong in Mr. Jones’ case?
 How could such an egregious oversight of professional responsibility take place?
-While the jury may be out on that, always ensure you’re working with the appropriate technical professionals to help ensure your electronic discovery is handled with the utmost care.
+While the jury may be out on that, always ensure you’re working with the appropriate technical professionals to help ensure your discovery is handled with the utmost care.